A great example from Alphen climate adaptation

 What advice would you like to give your fellow villagers?

-“What worked very well for us was having one contact person at the municipality.
-This creates clarity for both parties and allows you to respond quickly if something comes up.
-Also, clearly agree on the start and end of the project.
-With frequent brief consultations, a lot can be achieved.”
+“What worked really well for us was having a single point of contact at the municipality.
+This provides clarity for both parties and allows you to act quickly if anything comes up.
+Also, clearly agree on the start and end dates of the project.
+With just a few brief meetings, you can actually get a lot done.”